SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/00-Lesson-Introduction.md

 **1. Maps**

-- What are maps
+- What maps are

-- Collection of Key and Value pairs
+- Collections of Key and Value pairs

 **2. Map Methods**